telerik/kendo-ui-core/docs/framework/hierarchicaldatasource/overview.md

         return item.HasEmployees && item.RelatedDepartment;
     }

-### Binding a HierarchicalDataSource to remote data with multiple service end-points
+#### Bind HierarchicalDataSource to remote data with multiple service end-points

+The example below demonstrates how to create the HierarchicalDataSource component and bind it to remote data with multiple service end-points.

+###### Example

     // configuration of the products service end-point var Products = {